PonziDetection/PonziGuard/README.md

 ### <u>Tool</u>

-The code provided in `./tools` serves as a simple pipeline of Ponziguard.
+The code provided in `./tools` serves as a simple pipeline of PonziGuard.

 The complete code will be open-sourced after the conference is hold.